 How is Soil Formed?

-Essentially, soil is formed when rocks eventually weather away and break down into small particles.
-Solid rock can weather away one of the three ways into the soil, namely:
+Soil is formed by weathering of rocks.
+Solid rock can weather away in one of the three ways into the soil, namely:

 - Mechanical Weathering